mimorel/coveyTown/FEATURES.md

 ## Viewing the game
 ### Notes
-This feature is not listed in the user stories of our earlier project plan.
-We decided to add it during implementation.
+This feature is not listed in the user stories of our earlier project plan because we decided to add it during implementation.
+- Please do not click 'Quit' if you are just a game viewer who is not participating in the actual gameplay

 1. If two people are already playing a game of TicTacToe, navigate to the 'TicTacToe Board' section of the map where they are playing
-2. Press the `space bar` to open the game board
+2. Press the `space bar` to open the game board.
+If you try to join the game via 'Start game', nothing will happen because you cannot join the game until the current game finishes (see note in **Notes** about ending viewing)
+3. Wait for a player to make their next move, then you should be able to watch the board game and see whose turn it is.
+You will only see the current game once a player makes a move.